informalsystems/quint/tutorials/lesson3-anatomy/coin.md

    ```

    *Note that the order of the addresses in the brackets may be different from
    the one above.
-Hence, you should not rely on the particular order, when
+Hence, you should not rely on a particular order when
    using `fold`.
 We are fine when using commutative operators such as `+` and `*`.*